pttd96/leader-board-architecture/README.md

 4. Once message published to kafka, Score Service (SS) will be polling the messages to process the score.
   4.1.
 Score is updated in Postgres DB.
   4.2.
 Score is updated in Redis Cache, which acts as the source for Leader Board.
-5. Frontend client (webapp) will constantly be polling/fetching the Leader Board result from SS and showing them to the users.
+5. Frontend client (webapp) will constantly be polling/fetching the Leader Board result from SS and showing them to the users (via GET /leaderboard).

 ## Components & Responsibilities 🔧

 - **Load Balancer**: Balance request routing.
 Use Weighted round robin.
 We don't use Sticky LB here as we want to keep the server stateless without session ids.
 Load balancer can also act as the gateway from front-end to back-end with secured connection wrapped in a VPN, which should block external access.
 - **Validator Service**: Authentication and authorization, etiher by in-house validation logic or external third-party ie. ForgeRock.
+Hosted on a managed instance group.
 - **Kafka**: Kafka is to handle high throughput.
 The number of users increases over time which results in thousands or millions of actions per second.
 Kafka can help maintain an async progress, where the Validator can publish the message to Kafka and finish the API process.
 In addition, Kafka brings ordering, idempotency, and deduplication for the messages, ensuring the messages are processed in order and avoiding duplicated user actions.
 - **Score Service**: Calculate scores base on actions and update to database and cache.
+Hosted on a managed instance group.
 - **Postgres DB**: Persistent storage for raw scores & snapshots (e.g., PostgreSQL).
 It can also act as backup when Score Service instances are down, or source for analysis.
+(Cloud Spanner for GCP).
 - **Redis Cache**: Fast reads for leaderboard queries with Redis sorted sets.
 Redis can also be shared among instances of Score Service.
+(Redis Cluster).

 ## API Spec (for backend team) 🧾